jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘It was much pleasanter at home,’ thought poor Alice, ‘when one wasn’t al- ways growing larger and smaller, and being ordered about by mice and rabbits.
 I almost wish I hadn’t gone down that rabbit-hole – and yet – and yet – it’s rather curious, you know, this sort of life!
-I do wonder whatcanhave happened to me!
+I do wonder what can have happened to me!
 When I used to read fairy-tales, I fancied that kind of thing never happened, and now here I am in the middle of one!
 There ought to be a book written about me, that there ought!
-And when I grow up, I’ll write one – but I’m grown up now,’ she added in a sorrowful tone, ‘at least there’s no room to grow up any morehere.’
+And when I grow up, I’ll write one – but I’m grown up now,’ she added in a sorrowful tone, ‘at least there’s no room to grow up any more here.’
-‘But then,’ thought Alice, ‘shall Ineverget any older than I am now?
+‘But then,’ thought Alice, ‘shall I never get any older than I am now?
 That’ll be a comfort, one way – never to be an old woman – but then – always to have lessons to learn!
-Oh, I shouldn’t likethat!’
+Oh, I shouldn’t like that!’

-### CHAPTER IV.
-THE RABBIT SENDS IN A LITTLE BILL 21

 ‘Oh, you foolish Alice!’ she answered herself, ‘How can you learn lessons in here?
-Why, there’s hardly room foryou, and no room at all for any lesson-books!’
+Why, there’s hardly room for you, and no room at all for any lesson-books!’
 And so she went on, taking first one side and then the other, and making quite a conversation of it altogether; but after a few minutes she heard a voice outside and stopped to listen.